Growth Charts v2 (Percentile)

 - Percentiles are measurements that show where a child is compared with others.
 On growth charts, the percentiles are shown as lines drawn in curved patterns.

 - When a provider plots a child's weight and height on the chart, they see which percentile line those measurements land on.
 The higher the percentile number, the bigger a child is compared with other kids of the same age and gender, whether it's for height or weight; the lower the percentile number, the smaller the child is.

-Example: 4-year-old boy/girl weight is in the 10th percentile, that means that 10% of boys/girls in that age weigh less than he/she does and 90% of 4-year-old boys/girls weigh more.
+For example, a 4-year-old boy/girl's weight is in the 10th percentile which means that 10% of boys/girls in that age weigh less than he/she does and 90% of 4-year-old boys/girls weigh more.

 3. How Are Percentiles Determined?